MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-303.md

 ---
-title: Azure Lab Mixed Reality - Language Understanding Intelligence Service (LUIS)
+title: MR and Azure 303 - Natural language understanding (LUIS)
 description: Azure Lab teaching how to implement an Azure LUIS service with a mixed reality Unity3D Application.
-author: v-arood
+author: drneil
-ms.author:
+ms.author: v-arood
-ms.date:
+ms.date: 05/18/2018
-keywords: azure, language understanding intelligence service, luis, mixed reality, unity3d
+keywords: azure, mixed reality, academy, unity, tutorial, api, language understanding intelligence service, luis, hololens, immersive, vr
 ---

-# Lab 3.
-LUIS integration with Immersive Headsets
+# MR and Azure 303: Natural language understanding (LUIS)

-In this Lab, you will learn how to integrate Language Understanding into a mixed reality application using **Azure Cognitive Services**, with the **Language Understanding API**.
+In this course, you will learn how to integrate Language Understanding into a mixed reality application using Azure Cognitive Services, with the Language Understanding API.

 ![Lab outcome](images/AzureLabs-Lab3-000.png)